TannerReynolds/sharex-api/README.md

 ## DATA_TOO_LARGE
 This Means the data being uploaded to the server Is Too large, try settings $config["max_upload_size"] abit higher.

-## INVALID_DATA_EXTENSION
+## INVALID_DATA_EXTENSION : ADMINS_ONLY
-This Means the extension you are trying to upload Is not on the whitelist. you can add to the extension whitelist at the top of your api php file. ($config["allowed"])
+This Means the extension you are trying to upload Is not on the whitelist. you can add to the extension whitelist at the top of your api php file ($config["allowed"]).
+Alternately, you can use the key to bypass the filetype check

 ## FILE_CANT_UPLOAD
 This Means the file cannot be moved to the destination, try setting the folder you wish to move the images to, to 777 (All Access Rights)